 Still, I couldn’t bring myself to throw them away, so they sat in a pile in my bedroom for several days while I decided what to do.
 Who knew that a person could have an emotional attachment to a pair of jeans?

-Anyway, this project came up because of a friend who’s mother gave me a homemade trivet years and years ago and it’s been the best thing ever.
+Anyway, this project came up because of a friend whose mother gave me a homemade trivet years and years ago and it’s been the best thing ever.

 I wanted to make another one (or two), and that’s when I remembered the jeans.
 At first I thought I’d crotchet it with a big hook, but hat turned of to be more difficult than I thought it would be.
 Maybe I’ll cut the other leg into thinner strips and try again.